getting started with haxepunk

 HaxePunk is the 2D game library that I make most of my games in.
 Unfortunately, it's no longer maintained, and its website is no longer available.
 Despite that, I've continued to use it because I find it the simplest and most pleasant to use of the many frameworks I've tried (e.g. MonoGame, Love2D, HaxeFlixel, and others).
 Being able to export to both HTML5 and desktop from the same codebase is also a huge boon.

-If you enjoy a "pure code" approach to game development and want a "batteries included" framework that can handle animation, sound, keyboard & gamepad input, tweening, and more - but isn't overly prescriptive or bloated - I recommend checking out HaxePunk.
+If you enjoy a pure code approach to game development and want a "batteries included" framework that can handle animation, sound, gamepad input, tweening, and more - but isn't overly prescriptive or bloated - I recommend checking out HaxePunk.

 I've written this guide to help anyone who's interested in HaxePunk get a small template project I've made up and running from scratch.
 Just follow these steps.